 This course will focus on methods and procedures for involving private-sector organizations and volunteers in emergency management programs in ways which benefit both parties.
 The focus of the course is on maximizing the effectiveness of volunteer resources by implementing a people-oriented system that addresses defining volunteer roles, designing a plan of action, recruiting volunteers, training individuals who volunteer and motivation and maintenance of a successful program.
 Participants will acquire skills and knowledge to make appropriate volunteer assignments that enhance the effectiveness of an integrated emergency management system.
-Prerequisite: HSM 102-Intro to Homeland Security & Emergency Management.
+Prerequisite: HSEM 102 Introduction to Emergency Management

-HSEM 230 Disaster Recovery and Response 2
+HSEM 230 Disaster Recovery and Response

 The purpose of this course is to enable students to understand and think critically about response and recovery operations in the profession of emergency management.
 Students will utilize problem based learning by analyzing actual disaster events and applying the theories, principals, and practice of response and recovery.
 In addition, students will learn about the issues faced by special populations and how to address these special needs in natural disaster response and recovery.
+Prerequisite: Completion of HSEM 102 and Completion of HSEM 120

-HSEM 240 Homeland Security Emergency Management Work-based Learning 5 (5
+HSEM 240 Homeland Security Emergency Management Work-based Learning

-5 (55/0) Provides students "real world experiences" in homeland security and emergency management.
+Provides students "real world experiences" in homeland security and emergency management.
 Students learn to work within time constraints and are exposed to appropriate workplace behaviors.
 Students will have opportunities to refine the core skills they have learned from the courses or curriculum.
-Prerequisite: HSEM 102 Introduction to Emergency Management
+Prerequisite: HSEM 102 Introduction to Emergency Management and HSEM Program Coordinator approval